Safeguarding Blog Curriculum Blog

 4. Where possible engage with children when they are using technology, to make it an active rather than passive process.
 Talk to them about what they are doing/watching/playing.
 Talk about any skills they are using.
 Be interested.
 Ask them to show you what they are doing.
 Extend their online interests and learning when they are not on the device.

 6. Agree ground rules.
 How long will they spend on the device?
 When will devices be used in the day?
-What happens at the end of this time?
-What should they do if something makes them feel worried or sad?
+Where should devices be used in the home/setting?
+What happens at the end of the screen time?
+What should they do if something makes the child feel worried or sad?

 7. Support and engage with parents.
-With so many children in the early years accessing online devices, it is important that we help parents to understand the key principles above about facilitating safe use of technology.
+With so many children in the early years accessing online devices at home, it is important that early years professionals help parents to understand the key principles above about facilitating safe use of technology.
 What resources can you provide and signpost to?
 How can you be proactive with this?

 Further Info